 Wait for the snow to melt, usually in late July, before attempting this hike.
 Several steep snowfields that typically cover segments of the road beneath Treasure Mountain are extremely dangerous.

-Rock slide have obliterated sections of the road which are now spanned by narrow, boot beaten trails with some exposure.
-As such this trail is not recommended for anyone with a fear of heights or who are uncomfortable on trails with steep drop-offs.
+WARNING: Rock slides and avalanches have obliterated sections of the road which are now spanned by narrow, boot beaten trails with some exposure.
+As such this trail is not recommended for anyone with a fear of heights or uncomfortable with steep drop-offs.
 Check on current conditions at the Crested Butte Visitor Center.

 Buy the Book